yiisoft/html/README.md

 - `true`: any content is encoded;
 - `false`: nothing is encoded.

-> Note: all tag objects implemented the `\Yiisoft\Html\NoEncodeStringableInterface` interface and not encoded by default.
+> Note: all tags and widgets implemented the `\Yiisoft\Html\NoEncodeStringableInterface` interface and not encoded by default.

 Examples: